bananamilkshake-code/gwtphonebook/README.md

 This is [Google Web Toolkit (GWT)](http://www.gwtproject.org/) based web application uses for phonebook creation.
 You can add, edit, remove, delete, search and print list of all records.

+Project was developed as test task for Java developer vacancy/

 ## Used frameworks ##

 * [gwt-presenter](https://code.google.com/p/gwt-presenter/)